opencog/sensory/README.md

 The experiment being done here, in this git repo, in this code-base, is to assign a type to a pipe.
-This replaces the earliest stages of protocol negotiation: if a system wishes only connect to pipes of type `FOO`, then it can know what is available a priori, by examining the connection types attached to that pipe.
-If they are `BAR+ or FOO+ or BLITZ+`, then we're good: the `or` is a disjunctive-or, a menu choice of what is being served on that pipe.
+This replaces the earliest stages of protocol negotiation: if a system wishes only connect to pipes of type `FOO`, then it can find out what is available by examining ("looking at") the pipe description.
+The pipe descrription is a disjoint list of connector types: types that caharacterize how a connection can be made.
+If this list is
+`BAR+ or FOO+ or BLITZ+`, then we're good: the `or` is a disjunctive-or, a menu choice of what is being served on that pipe.
 Upon opening that pipe, some additional data descriptors might be served up, again in the